Discussion on the topic

 For statements such as "at career loft, the companies are applying to the candidates in the support program" (Hesse in the pre-interview) may not believe many in view of their own economically rather bad situation - and then react accordingly sour.

 A company that really wanted to avert the threatening danger of a professional deficit would have to go a step further, especially if it is understood as a Career Network as a career network.

 That would also take the wind out of the sails of such reviews.
 It would not have to start with the graduates, but also include the education system - that was briefly mentioned on Thursday.

 Employers make it too easy

 Frank Heinrich, Berufebilder-Author and former advisor to the Prime Minister of Luxembourg, for example, has nicely put it in a nutshell:

-However, when it comes to education and quality of education, employers are often too [...] easy.
-First and foremost, they should exploit the untapped potential of continuing education in their own company and recruit future specialists and executives from the pool of existing employees [...]
-So far, however, companies hardly use the opportunity for in-house qualification: in 60 percent of the companies are doing so annually less than five training days are available, in each seventh company it is even a maximum of two days.
+When it comes to education and quality of education, employers are often too easy.
+First and foremost, they should exploit the untapped potential of those willing to continue learning in their own company and recruit future specialists and executives from the pool of existing employees. [...]
+So far, however, companies hardly use the opportunity for in-house qualification: In 60 percent of the companies, there are fewer than five training days are available, in each seventh company it is even a maximum of two days.

 Include highly qualified lateral thinkers

 People like Ex-Taz editor Julia Seeliger or engineer Karen would have to involve two highly qualified people with great problems to find a job in Germany.